Pandora: Documentation en: Interface

-The search bar allows you to look for entries in maps, reports, graphs, alerts, users and agents.
+The search bar allows you to look for entries in maps, reports, graphs, alerts, users, agents and policies.
 It shows a summary of what has been found.
 The information is arranged in tabs for each kind of data, the agent tab is selected in advance:

 The direct link to events is the same as the one shwn by the Operation menu.
 This shows events which occur in the system and allows their management if there are sufficient permissions to do that.
 The event management will be explained in the chapter "Management of the application".